TluwaniMS/tekton-learning/README.md

 # Tekton Triggers

 A Tekton Trigger is a mechanism used in Tekton Pipelines, which is a Kubernetes-native continuous integration and delivery (CI/CD) framework.
 Tekton Triggers allow you to automate the execution of Tekton PipelineRuns based on events that occur within the Kubernetes cluster or external systems.

+* ### EventListeners:

+A Tekton EventListener is a component of the Tekton Triggers system within the Tekton Pipelines framework.
+It serves as the entry point for receiving external events and triggering the execution of Tekton PipelineRuns or other actions based on those events.

+* ### TriggerTemplate:

+A TriggerTemplate serves as a blueprint for defining the resource you wish to instantiate or execute, like a TaskRun or PipelineRun, triggered by your EventListener upon detecting an event.

+* ### TriggerBinding:

+A TriggerBinding, employed in the Tekton Triggers framework as a Kubernetes Custom Resource, delineates the organization of incoming event data and specifies the methodology for retrieving pertinent details from it.
+Essentially, it enables the extraction of specific fields from an event payload and links them to designated parameters, subsequently facilitating their utilization within a TriggerTemplate.